-If your child is unwell and unable to attend school please can you inform us by calling the school office and giving the child’s name, class and reason for absence.
+If your child is unwell and unable to attend school please can you inform us by calling the school office by 9:00am and give the child’s name, class and reason for absence.

 We have an answerphone system for when the school office is closed and it is checked regularly during the day.

 If a child is not in school and no message has been received, the office will call you to check on your child’s absence.
 This is an important part of our safeguarding procedures and applies to all absences.

 Travelling to school

 Queen Eleanor’s Road and the roads around our school become very busy around school drop-off and pick-up times.
 We encourage children to walk or cycle to school with parents when appropriate.
 We do have some spaces for bicycles and scooters and encourage children to use these with parental permission, but cannot accept responsibility for them on school premises.
 Road safety and traffic awareness are taught throughout the school, starting with pedestrian training in Year 3 and moving onto cycle training in Years 5 and 6.